 “You’ve never seen Glenwood Canyon quite like this.”
-Over lunch in Salt Lake City, my guide Shawn Horman explains the special treat of riding a train through one of Colorado’s most spectacular scenic drives.
+Over lunch in Salt Lake City, my guide Shawn Horman explains the singular experience of riding a train through one of Colorado’s most spectacular scenic drives.

 “Glenwood is a nice drive,” he continues, referring to the swath of I-70 that snakes through the canyon.
 “But it’s pretty hectic – busy, winding around curves.”
 If you’re driving, he says, you have to keep your eyes on the road.
 On the train, you can sit back and relax and watch the mountains pass by.

-Shawn’s here to show me around Moab, Utah – he’s with Southwest Adventure Tours, the company Rocky Mountaineer contracts to manage pre- and post-trip excursions.
-From Salt Lake City, we drive to Moab, a haze from wildfires out west lingering over the city skyline and surrounding Wasatch Mountains.
+Shawn’s here to show me around Moab – he’s with Southwest Adventure Tours, an outfit that runs individual and group trips all around the Southwest US.
+Basic Rocky Mountaineer packages just include the train from Moab to Denver or reverse (from $1699 for the 2024 season), but passengers can purchase add-on excursions to sites like Arches National Park, Canyonlands or even to the Grand Canyon.
+From Salt Lake City, Shawn and I drive to Moab.
+A haze from wildfires out west lingers over the city skyline and surrounding Wasatch Mountains.

-The other passengers appear to be mostly retirees, although I do spot the occasional younger couple looking to see the Rockies from the comfort of a train car.
+The following afternoon, I arrive at the station, excited to see more of the scenery from the comfort of the train.
+As we board, I notice that the other passengers appear to be mostly retirees, although I do spot the occasional younger couple looking to see the Rockies from the comfort of a train car.

 The car is spacious and comfortable.
-Reclining, pleather-lined seats have plenty of legroom, and every one is a front-row view of the passing landscapes.
+Reclining leather-like seats have plenty of legroom, and every one is a front-row view of the passing landscapes.
 Tall windows that curve up to the top of the car provide unobstructed views of even the route’s deepest canyons.
+Each seat has an electrical outlet, so I won't need to worry about maintaining a charge as I snap endless shots of the passing landscapes.

 Train seats with large windows